-- Based on ECWRPC population and household projections, it is anticipated that 469 additional acres will be needed for residential growth over the life of the plan. - Residential development should occur on a minimum lot size of 5 acres to retain rural character and allow for individual on-site sewage disposal systems. - While scattered residential development will continue to occur in the Town of Rose, infill development is encouraged within existing platted subdivisions. - Utilizing a ratio of residential to commercial land use, it is anticipated that 3 acres of commercial development will occur in the Town over the planning period. - Based on land use projections for the life of the plan, it is anticipated that 39 additional acres of Town land could be annexed by the Village of Wild Rose for industrial purposes. - Commercial and industrial development is designated along STH 22, adjacent to the southwest portion of the Village of Wild Rose. - Agricultural lands are scattered throughout the Town of Rose and it is the Town's intention to preserve the right to farm. - Agricultural projections were made assuming that all new residential development would convert a combination of agricultural land, woodlands and open land into residential use.
+- Based on ECWRPC population and household projections, it is anticipated that 469 additional acres will be needed for residential growth over the life of the plan. - Residential development should occur on a minimum lot size of 5 acres to retain rural character and allow for individual on-site sewage disposal systems. - While scattered residential development will continue to occur in the Town of Rose, infill development is encouraged within platted subdivisions. - Utilizing a ratio of residential to commercial land use, it is anticipated that 3 acres of commercial development will occur in the Town over the planning period. - It is anticipated that the Town will develop 39 additional acres for industrial purposes. - Commercial and industrial development is designated along STH 22, adjacent to the southwest portion of the Village of Wild Rose. - Agricultural lands are scattered throughout the Town of Rose and it is the Town's intention to preserve the right to farm. - Agricultural projections were made assuming that all new residential development would convert a combination of agricultural land, woodlands and open land into residential use.
 The ratio is based on each category's share of existing non-developed, but still developable land. - It is anticipated that 101 acres of farmland will be lost over the life of the plan.